 STEAMplant Faculty Members – Cathryn Dwyre-Perry, Melissa Boo & Audrey Massmann

 Mycelium, soil, and moss networks mimic how humans develop their cities and interact with their environment; Tokyo subway maps land on a path similar to how mycelium travels and spreads, proving its efficiency.
-The project “Urban Decay: Construction and Degradation” aims to serve the residents of Brooklyn using architecture and art to represent the complex scientific performance of these natural mysteries in relation to our local environment.
-Specifically, we will be creating modulated terrarium planters that can be inserted into a public green space, apartment interiors, or building facades as urban park interventions.
+The project “Vegetal Publics” aims to serve the residents of Brooklyn using architecture and art to represent the complex scientific performance of these natural mysteries in relation to the local environment.

 Sensory Cookbook for a Warming Climate

 STEAMplant Faculty Members – Cindie Kehlet & Jean Brennan

 What might the future smell and look like?
 We will use the form of a cookbook to invite multi-sensory appreciation for the plants that will likely thrive in a future landscape.
 This recipe book, however, is not a chef’s text, but rather one produced by an artist, an herbalist, and a chemist.
 Our research is focused on developing recipes for extracting scent and color from a select group of adaptable plant species predicted to do well in a warming climate.